odoo/documentation/content/applications/finance/sign.rst

 Secured identification
 ----------------------

-As the owner of a document, you may request an :guilabel:`Extra Authentication Step` through an SMS verification or via Itsme® (available in Belgium and the Netherlands).
+As the owner of a document, you may request an :guilabel:`Extra Authentication Step` through :ref:`SMS verification <sign/sms>` or via :ref:`Itsme® <sign/itsme>` (available in Belgium and the Netherlands).
 Both authentication options require :ref:`credits <iap/buying_credits>`.
 If you do not have any credits left, the authentication steps will be skipped.

 .. seealso::
    - :doc:`In-App Purchase (IAP) <../general/in_app_purchase>`
    - :doc:`SMS pricing and FAQ <../marketing/sms_marketing/pricing/pricing_and_faq>`

+.. _sign/sms:

 SMS verification
 ~~~~~~~~~~~~~~~~